-The body's white blood cells and chemicals protect our bodies from infection by foreign substances, such as bacteria and viruses.
+The body's white blood cells and substances that they produce to protect our bodies from infection by foreign substances, such as bacteria and viruses.

 In some inflammatory diseases, however, the body's defense system -- the immune system -- triggers a response when there are no foreign substances to fight off.
 In these diseases, called autoimmune disorders, the body's normally protective immune system causes damage to its own tissues.
 The body responds as if normal tissues are infected or somehow abnormal.